 If you’re not familiar with the virtual world of SL, and even if you are, you need to keep reading.
-SL offers the potential (and I stress potential) to make a lot of real world money.
+SL offers the potential (and I stress potential) to make a lot of real-world money.
 Like blogging, the big bucks will go to a select few, though many more can still make a respectable amount of money in SL.
 I’ll briefly describe what SL is and then describe how some are making significant money in this virtual world.

 What is Second Life?

 Second Life is an online virtual world that is part game, part elaborate chat room, and part commerce.
 The initial account with Second Life is free.
-Once you download some software, you are given an avatar (3-D graphical figure that is a visual representation of you within SL) that you use to explore the SL world and interact and chat with other members of SL.
+Once you download some software, you are given an avatar (a 3-D graphical figure that is a visual representation of you within SL) that you use to explore the SL world and interact and chat with other members of SL.
 I recently joined SL and named my avatar, Boogonie Bashly (I have a strict “don’t ask don’t tell” policy when it comes to naming conventions).

 Now if you're like me (or my wife), at this point you're thinking something along these lines: "SL is the dumbest most pathetic thing I've ever heard of, and anybody spending any time in this virtual world must lead a very sad existence."
 Well, before you pass judgment, consider the following: